 - Cut the bacon into 1/4 inch pieces, and cook them in a large nonstick skillet over medium heat until they’re crispy.
 Remove the bacon from the pan and set aside, but reserve the bacon grease.

 - Add the onions to the pan with the bacon grease and cook until translucent, about 5 minutes, add in the garlic and cook for another 1 minute, or until aromatic.
 Remove the onions and garlic from the pan and place into the crockpot, then discard the remaining bacon grease.

-- Add the chicken broth, garlic salt, black pepper, paprika, sugar, and red pepper flakes to the crockpot, and stir to combine.
+- Add the chicken broth, garlic salt, black pepper, paprika, sugar, and red pepper flakes to a 6 quart crockpot, and stir to combine.
 Add in half of the bacon and mix.

 - Place the green beans into the crockpot, making sure they are all laying in the same direction and are tight together, this will ensure they cook evenly.
 Put additional chicken broth in if needed.
 The beans don't need to be fully submerged, but they do need to be about 90% covered.